whchang10/CARPET/README.md

 COEN 315 Team Project

 # Background
-Based on our investigation, the commercial security cameras on the current market must be installed on wall or put at a fixed spot, and they only provide limited vision ranges.
+Based on our investigation, the commercial security cameras in the current market must be installed on wall or put at a fixed spot, and they only provide limited vision ranges.
 To monitor the entire house, the customer has to purchase multiple cameras and installs them all around the house.
 It becomes a waste of time and money when the scale of environment area is large.
 To solve the problem, our team come up with a solution, CarPet - an automatic house security guard.

 # Introduction
 <img src="/Report/pic/structure.png" width="80%" height="80%">